hzkincony/KC868-H8B-Controller-Sensors-Delphi-Demo/README.md

 ## Application of this demo program
 You can find a video demonstration of the software application for billiard clubs [here](https://www.youtube.com/watch?v=uo0OWrl__sA&t=1s) , which uses this demo program.
-The project from the video is developed by [Nemanja Grubor](https://github.com/nemanjang) .
+These projects (demo program and the project from the video) are developed by [Nemanja Grubor](https://github.com/nemanjang) .

 ## Configuration
 To run this demo program, you need to follow these steps: